 9. Scheduling Games

-Requirements for conference games: Teams in some conferences must play all teams at least once in a team’s conference to be eligible for end of season championships, playoffs, or end of season festival.
+Teams in some conferences must play all teams at least once in a team’s conference to be eligible for end of season championships, playoffs, or end of season festival.
 See the scheduling guidelines for boys game scheduling or girls game scheduling for exact requirements for conference games per division.
+These guidelines can be found under the Club Administrator tab.
 NCJLA recommends scheduling both a home and an away game with each opponent whenever possible.

-Girls Game Scheduling
+Girls and Boys Game Scheduling Format

-Entering Games Into NCJLA Website
+Entering Games into NCJLA Website

-Inter-Division Games (Non Divisional)
+Inter-Division Games (Non-Divisional)